OAPS-Protocol/oaps-v0.1/SPECIFICATION.md

 ## 1. Preamble: A Protocol for Truth

-This document defines the **Open Audit Proof Standard (OAPS) v0.1**.
-Its purpose is to establish a canonical, cryptographically-verifiable record of an audit's existence and content, **independent of any judgment of quality**.
+This document defines the Open Audit Proof Standard (OAPS) v0.1.
+Its purpose is to establish a canonical, cryptographically-verifiable record of an audit's existence and content, independent of any judgment of quality.

 An OAPS Proof is a **proof of fact, not a promise of safety**.
 It answers three questions:

 1. **Existence**: Did this audit exist at a specific time?
 2. **Integrity**: Has the audit record been altered?